Autism Spectrum Disorder - Overview

 Genetic Factors

-Genetic studies indicate that the heritability of Autism Spectrum Disorder is as high as 80%, with over 200 genes associated with this disorder.
-Twin studies have confirmed that if one identical twin is affected, the other has a 70-90% chance of also being affected.
-Recent findings have also shown a significant association between abnormalities in the chromosome 15q11.2 region and the onset of ASD.
+Genetic studies show that the heritability of ASD can be as high as 80%, with over 200 genes associated with the disorder.
+Twin studies confirm that if one monozygotic twin is affected, the other has a 70-90% chance of also having ASD.
+Recent findings also indicate a significant association between abnormalities in the chromosome 15q11.2 region and ASD onset.

-• Multiple gene interactions: mutations in genes such as SHANK3 and NEUREXIN1
+• Multiple gene interactions: such as mutations in SHANK3, NEUREXIN1, etc.

-• Family history impact: the risk increases 10-30 times for first-degree relatives
+• Family history influence: risk increases by 10-30 times in first-degree relatives

 • Epigenetic changes: abnormal DNA methylation patterns may affect gene expression